Thoughts on Thailand

 There is no country in the whole world that travelers talk about more than Thailand.
 As a traveler who tends to walk the road less traveled I found it difficult to muster much interest in such a destination.
 Yet I am also insatiably curious.
 So I set aside my expectations, determined to find out for myself what I think of the country.

 My first impression arriving in Bangkok was of such familiarity I’d swear I had been there before.
 The feel of the country is very much like that of Mexico, Bolivia or Peru.
 There are differences of course, but from a broad view there are so many similarities the whole country was far more familiar than it was strange.
-I’ve heard this same impression from a lot of other travelers who have spent time in Latin America.
+I’ve heard this same impression from a surprising number of travelers who have spent time in Latin America.
+I love a phrase Thai people use regularly which expresses this sentiment perfectly:

 The Thai massage